Solar Energy Transformation Program (SETuP)

 Warruwi (Goulburn Island)

-A 1MW solar facility will be built at Nauiyu and will incorporate advanced technologies to allow clean energy production to meet 50% of the community’s annual electricity needs.
+A 1MW solar facility and a 800kW battery have been installed at the Daly River Power Station to allow clean energy production to meet 50% of the community’s annual electricity needs.

-This project will offer the community of Nauiyu an even greater amount of solar contribution through the storage of power.
-A large battery system and flexible diesel generation operating modes are technologies that will enable a successful system.
-The battery will provide Nauiyu with 100% of its electricity demand during the day, allowing the diesel generators to be turned off.
+This project provides Daly River, including the community of Nauiyu, an even greater amount of solar contribution through the storage of solar power.
+A large battery system, provided by German company Qinous GmnH, is providing 100% of electricity demand during the day, allowing the diesel generators to be turned off.
+The project went online at the end of March 2018.
+The 1MW solar array was constructed by BMD Conergy Joint Venture.

 We are building on lessons learnt from our Daly River solar/diesel optimisation research project in order to deliver this Solar SETuP project.
 Learnings from the Nauiyu project will determine the economic and operational viability of adding batteries to solar facilities for future remote power station design.